 Service-Learning in Maryland

-Service-learning is a form of civic education that provides student with opportunities to explore what it means to be an active, engaged citizen.
+Service-Learning is an instructional strategy that combines meaningful service to the community with curriculum-based learning.
+It is a form of civic education that provides students with opportunities to explore and reflect on what it means to be an active, engaged citizen.

 Contact: